98-Anas/fawry_tasks/README.md

 3. **Implementation Challenges**: The most difficult part was handling both file input and standard input correctly while maintaining all the error checking.
 This required careful ordering of the argument validation steps.

 ## **License**
 This script is open-source and free to use.
-You are welcome to contribut.
+You are welcome to contribute.

 ## Author
 Written by Anas Ayman Elgalad